 China’s run to digital currency sets a precedent for other countries that also seek to detect criminal activity, avoid the cost of physical currency, and more.
 This is especially true for countries such as Australia, Russia, the UK, most of Europe, and the United States.

 At this point, China has the second-largest economy in the world next to the United States.
 Some are concerned that if the US does not follow China’s lead that we will fall behind.
 No longer will the US be the top choice for international commerce, the digital Yuan could take its place.
 The US dollar is still about 88.3% of all international settlements, but digitization may make the digital Yuan more popular.
-However, the US already sees this threat and is actively working towards countering it.
+However, the US already sees this threat and is actively working toward countering it.
 Other countries are following suit.

 What is the Fedcoin?